shebll/PromptopiaProject/README.md

 ## Getting Started

+First copy the repo in your pc .
-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev